Unquenched Charmonium and Beyond

 Beyond structures in open-charm channels, the authors of Ref.~\cite{Qian:2025zyp} find that the $R(3760)$ and $R(3780)$ resonances in non-open-charm channels can be explained by including a $D\bar{D}\to \text{nOCH}$ transition, while the $R(3810)$ can be attributed to the $\psi(1D)$-$h_c\pi\pi$ coupling.
 The $D\bar{D}\to \text{nOCH}$ process corresponds to rescattering from $D\bar{D}$ to non-open-charm hadrons, modeled by

-where $q$ is the momentum of the $D\bar{D}$ system and $Y_1^1$ is the spherical harmonic function.
+where $q$ is the momentum of the $D\bar{D}$ system and $Y_1^1$ is the spherical harmonic function. \changelabel{ It is worth noting that the form factor within the above potential is inherently model dependent.
 The authors find a characteristic momentum scale $\Lambda_{\text{nOCH}} \approx 100\; \mathrm{MeV}$ for this rescattering process, meaning the process is only significant when the $D\bar{D}$ relative momentum is small.
 This naturally explains the significant nOCH decay width of the $\psi(3770)$: its large nOCH branching fraction arises from its proximity to the $D\bar{D}$ threshold, enabling decay via the rescattering process $D\bar{D} \to \text{nOCH}$.
 Assuming the two pions are in relative $P$-wave ($L_{\pi\pi}=1$), the $\psi(1D)$-$h_c\pi\pi$ coupling is modeled as

 where $\boldsymbol{q}$ is the $h_c$ momentum in the c.m. frame, and $\boldsymbol{p}$ is the relative momentum between the pions.
-The authors find a characteristic momentum scale $\Lambda_{h_c} \approx 40\mathrm{MeV}$, which is easily understood because the bare mass of the $\psi(1D)$ (3.82 GeV) is only about 100 MeV above the $h_c\pi\pi$ threshold, leaving only tens of MeV for the momentum of the $h_c\pi\pi$ system.
+The authors find a characteristic momentum scale $\Lambda_{h_c} \approx 40\mathrm{MeV}$, which is easily understood because the bare mass of the $\psi(1D)$ (3.82 GeV) is only about 100 MeV above the $h_c\pi\pi$ threshold, leaving only tens of MeV for the momentum of the $h_c\pi\pi$ system.}